TLG IMMOBILIEN : and Aroundtown agree on essential terms for potential merger | MarketScreener

 The proposed transaction and the contemplated exchange offer would be based on an exchange ratio determined on the basis of TLG's and Aroundtown's EPRA NAV per share, subject to statutory minimum price rules.

+Based on the discussions to date, Aroundtown and TLG have identified significant potential for value creation through the merger.
+The parties will continue to evaluate and refine their analysis to determine opportunities for synergies.

-The combined company is contemplated to do business under a new name to be defined by Aroundtown and TLG and have its operational headquarters in Berlin, Germany.
+For TLG, the envisaged transaction structure permits its shareholders to proportionally equal share into the considerable value creation of a combined business.
+This will happen under a new name to be defined by Aroundtown and TLG, with its operational headquarters in Berlin, Germany, and with a governance structure which reflects Aroundtown's and TLG's full cooperation based on good corporate governance principles for the combined business.

-Upon Aroundtown holding 50% or more of all shares in TLG at closing or at a later point ("Holding Threshold"), it is contemplated that Aroundtown introduces a governance structure consisting of a management body (comité de direction) which will include five members and a board of directors which will include six or seven members.
+Upon Aroundtown holding 50% plus one share or more of all shares in TLG at closing or at a later point ('Holding Threshold'), it is contemplated that Aroundtown introduces a governance structure consisting of a management body (comité de direction) which will include five members and a board of directors which will include six or seven members, with its chairman being entitled to a casting vote.
 Three members of such board are proposed to be independent from either party.

 Upon Aroundtown reaching the Holding Threshold, TLG will nominate the initial chairman of Aroundtown's board of directors and the CFO.
 In the event Aroundtown holds 66% or more of all TLG shares, TLG will nominate an additional member to the management body.
 One of the members nominated by TLG will act as co-CEO.
 The remaining positions in the management body (including the CEO) and in the board of directors will remain nominated by Aroundtown.